argentlabs/min-starknet/Readme.md

 During the bidding period a bidder calls the `make_bid` function, a bidder does not actually send their bid, but only a hashed version of it.
 Since it is currently considered practically impossible to find two (sufficiently long) values whose hash values are equal, the bidder commits to the bid by that.
 After the end of the bidding period, the bidders have to reveal their bids by calling the `reveal` function: They send their values unencrypted, and the contract checks that the hashed value `bid_hash` is the same as the one provided during the bidding period `bid_commit`.

 At the end of the auction, the auctioneer is paid the bid of the highest bidder, and other bidders get refunded their bids by claiming using the `claim_lost_bid` function.

+### MIN-ERC721

+In this repo, we demonstrate how to build an ERC721(NFT) contract, by implementing one from scratch.
+By the time you are done, you should be able to build and deploy your own cool NFTs on Starknet.

+The goal for this project is to build and deploy a simple ERC721 contract.